- Ph.D. Programs

 - Resources for Current Students

 The program focuses intensely on advanced mathematical and statistical methods.
-Graduates will have sophisticated quantitative skills that will prepare them to apply their knowledge to the solution of real world financial problems as quantitative analysts, risk managers, traders, developers, and other roles in the financial industry.
+Graduates will have sophisticated quantitative skills that will prepare them to apply their knowledge to the solution of real world financial problems as quantitative analysts, financial engineers, risk managers, traders, developers, and other roles in the financial industry.

 Rigorous and Versatile Curriculum